gnustep/tools-android/README.md

 * Blocks
 * Synthesised property accessors

 The toolchain is built using the compiler and tools provided by the standard Android SDK and NDK (installed e.g. via [Android Studio](https://developer.android.com/studio)).
+It is currently set up to target `armeabi-v7a` and Android API level 21 (5.0 / Lollipop).

 ## Libraries